jonaslanzlinger/EDPO-Group1-Project/README.md

 # TODO
 - [ ] Make Order UI responsive to Stock changes
 - [ ] Correctly display error if stock is not available
 - [ ] Add Hystrix Breaker to warehouse service
+- [ ] Fix the parallel gateway in delivery service.
+The rest is working nicely.
+(Probably best to just program that message based)